 At another point van der Kolk says: “Immobilization is at the root of most traumas.”
 Not a definition of what trauma is as such, and blurred, perhaps intentionally, by the use of the word ‘most’.

-Later in van der Kolk’s book he refers to the work of psychiatrist Stephen Porges who coined the word ‘neuroception’ “to describe the individual’s capacity to evaluate relative danger and safety in one’s environment” (van der Kolk, 2014).
+Later in van der Kolk’s book he refers to the work of Professor of neuroscience, Stephen Porges, who coined the word ‘neuroception’ “to describe the individual’s capacity to evaluate relative danger and safety in one’s environment” (van der Kolk, 2014).
 The following is all drawn from van der Kolk’s book.

 Porges theory, Polyvagal Theory, I don’t need to go into in details for the purposes of this essay, but his conception of ‘neuroception’ proposes three psychological states that determine the level of safety: